2026 LEAGUE RULES

 There is no restriction as to the playing ability or lower age limit of anyone to who can register for a team.
 However, any player under 18 years of age or any player who is barred from a licensed premises will only be allowed to play if the licensee of the venue allows them.
 Please respect their decision and treat it as final as the league cannot become involved.

 Any new players will be registered by the organisers when their name appears as a player for a team for the first time.
 To aid in this, Captains are asked to put a * next to the new player’s name the first time they play for the team.
 If the player has transferred from another team the £2 transfer fee must be paid the first time the new player plays for their new team.
+Newly registered players can play right away.

-There is no need to de-register players.
+There is no need to de-register players who leave the team.

 LEAGUE RULES OF PLAY